Terriao/OpenJND/README.md

 **What is PSPNR and why is it not just PSNR?**
 PSPNR (introduced by Chou & Li) counts only distortion above the per-pixel JND threshold.
 Two images can have identical PSNR yet very different PSPNR if one hides its distortion in regions of high JND budget.

-**Is MATLAB required?**
-No. Every method except the MATLAB-only Wu (free energy) also has a Python implementation that runs on the open-source SciPy / NumPy / OpenCV stack. **A platform caveat for Liu et al.:** the MATLAB port pulls in a Windows-pre-compiled MEX library; the Python port has no such dependency and runs on all platforms.

 **Can I cite OpenJND independently of any specific method?**
 Yes — see [Citation](#citation).
 Please *also* cite the original paper for each method you use.